ArchipelagoMW/Archipelago/worlds/pokemon_emerald/docs/setup_en.md

 - If you're using BizHawk 2.8, go to `Config > Customize`.
 Switch to the Advanced tab, then switch the Lua Core from `NLua+KopiLua` to `Lua+LuaInterface`.
 Then restart EmuHawk.
 This is required for the Lua script to function correctly.
-(if you're using BizHawk 2.9, you can skip this step.)
+(If you're using BizHawk 2.9, you can skip this step.)
 - Under Config > Customize, check the "Run in background" box.
 This will prevent disconnecting from the client while EmuHawk is running in the background.
 - Open a `.gba` file in EmuHawk and go to `Config > Controllers…` to configure your inputs.
 If you can't click